PK-9595/Ansible-HomeAssistant/README.md

      ```bash
      ssh-add <privKeyFilePath>
      ```
-  4. Copy the public key to the Home Assistant server's authorized_keys file:
+  4. Copy the public key to the authorized_keys file on the server running Home Assistant:
      ```bash
      ssh-copy-id -i <pubKeyFilePath> <username>@<hostName>
      ```